 Finally, it is nonsense to jump to the conclusion, based on this study, that vitamin E and prostate cancer are linked, and that all men should stop taking it.

 Bottom line: This has in no way changed my recommendations.
-I continue to prescribe vitamin E as part of a comprehensive nutritional supplement program.
+I continue to support the health benefits of vitamin E and prescribe it as a treatment for prostate cancer and as part of a comprehensive nutritional supplement program.
 The multivitamin I use at my clinic and have been recommending for years includes 300 IU of vitamin E (alpha-tocopherol) along with gamma and other tocopherols and tocotrienols, 200 mcg of selenium, and a broad range of other vitamins and minerals.

 You May Also Be Interested in